ringcentral/ringcentral-personal-chatbot-js/README.md

 ## Origin

 It is a project for RingCentral Xiamen Office 2019 Hackathon.
-It begin with [Jakob Lewei](https://github.com/orgs/rc-personal-bot-framework/people/jakob-lewei)'s idea about fuzzy matching FAQ bot, then I decided to make it more generic: a bot frame work for personal glip account.
+It begin with [Jakob Lewei](https://github.com/orgs/rc-personal-bot-framework/people/jakob-lewei)'s idea about fuzzy matching FAQ bot, then I decided to make it more generic: a bot framework for personal glip account.

 ## Credits